The timeline for the MATS Winter 2027 program is:

 Applicants who will be 18 years or older before the program start date are eligible to apply.
-Both U.S. and non-U.S. citizens are eligible to apply.
+Both US and non-US citizens are eligible to apply.
 All backgrounds and levels of experience are welcome and prior AI safety experience is not required.

 You may apply to as many tracks as you wish at Stage 1.
 At Stage 2, depending on which tracks you progress in, you may then apply to as many streams as you wish within those tracks; there is no cap.
 The process is comparable to applying to PhD supervisors.

 A track is a broad research area within MATS.
 Empirical, Theory, Strategy & Forecasting, Policy & Governance, Systems Security, Founder & Field-Building, and Biosecurity are our current tracks.
 Each track contains multiple streams.
-In stage 1, you apply to tracks.
+In Stage 1, you apply to tracks.

 Based on stream rankings of applicants and applicant rankings of streams, a final matching process uses both sides' rankings to send out a single offer.